daviddwlee84/RaspPi-Cluster/README.md

-fab set-hostname # Set hostname for each node (will need to reboot) fab ssh-config # Generate ssh-key and setup to all nodes fab change-passwd # Change password for more security (Remember also change in fabfile.py later if you have changed pi's passowrd)
+fab set-hostname # Set hostname for each node (will need to reboot) fab ssh-config # Generate ssh-key and setup to all nodes fab change-passwd # Change password for more security (Remember also change in fabfile.py later if you have changed pi's passowrd) fab expand-swap # Expand swap (default 1024MB use --size=MEMSIZE to match your need) (System default is 100MB)
 ```

 **Regular used function** (make sure you've generated ssh-key or move your ssh-key to `./connection/id_rsa`)